asllop/RunPack/TUTORIAL.md

 5 countdown
 ```

 Wow, that was pretty verbose, wasn't it?

-Yes, but look at the `countdown` definition now.
-Isn't it much more readable?
+Yes, but look at the `countdown` definition.
+Isn't it much more readable now?
 It's almost plain english.
 We defined four support words before `countdown`.
 Many, or maybe all, of these words doesn't make sense outside the context of the countdown.
-They are related, all together compose what Leo Brodie called a *lexicon*, in his indispensable book *"Thinking Forth"* That's the programming style we should use in RunPack.
+They are related, all together compose what Leo Brodie called a *lexicon*, in his indispensable book *"Thinking Forth"*.

+That's the programming style we should use in RunPack.
 Is the way to create easy to write, read and maintain applications.
-I like to call it "extreme atomization coding".
+We atomize the program into small and simple words with little functionallity, then use these words to create other words with a higher abstraction level, and finally group all them into lexicons.

-RunPack offers a very simple but effective way to define lexicons more easily:
+RunPack offers a really straightforward but effective way to define lexicons:

 ```
 lex 'count.'